DataDog/documentation/content/en/observability_pipelines/architecture/_index.md

 Deploy Observability Pipelines Worker into your infrastructure, like any other service to intercept and manipulate data, and then forward it to your destinations.
 Each Observability Pipelines Worker instance operates independently, so that you can scale the architecture with a simple load balancer.

 This guide walks you through the recommended aggregator architecture for new Observability Pipelines Worker users.
-Specifically, these topics:
+Specifically, these topics include:

-- [Configuring the Observability Pipelines Worker](#configuring-observability-pipelines-worker) to collect, process, and route data.
+- [Configuring the Observability Pipelines Worker](#configuring-the-observability-pipelines-worker) to collect, process, and route data.
 - [Optimizing the instance][3] so you can horizontally scale the Observability Pipelines Worker aggregator.
 - Starting points to estimate your resource capacity for [capacity planning and scaling][4] the Observability Pipelines Worker.
 - Determining your [network topology and configurations][5] for the Observability Pipelines Worker.